 Glass reinforced plastic (GRP) composite

-Composite front doors were introduced to the market around 10 years ago, aimed at homeowners wanting to retain the appearance of a timber door whilst benefitting from modern materials, which require less maintenance and work harder to keep out the draughts.
+Composite front doors were introduced to the market around 10 years ago, aimed at homeowners wanting to retain the appearance of a timber door whilst benefiting from modern materials, which require less maintenance and work harder to keep out the draughts.
 Now they’re a fast-growing option, with sales of composite doors almost doubling year on year.

 Usually 44mm thick, GRP doors are the most thermally efficient, but they’re not the most secure.
 And because colour is normally applied on a white fibreglass skin, GPR doors are prone to scratches.
 In particular, beware of asking door manufacturers to match any RAL colour, as colour applied in this way is especially at risk of scratching.